torbsd/torbsd.github.io/porting-pets.md

 : GPL v3
 : https://github.com/firstlook/pdf-redact-tools/
 : 0.1
-: FreeBSD
+: FreeBSD: no
-: OpenBSD
+: OpenBSD: no
-: pkgsrc
+: pkgsrc: no
 : DPorts
 : notes: